dcos/dcos-cli/STYLEGUIDE.md

 * Generally top level commands are single nouns e.g. dcos job, dcos service
 * Top level commands are followed by verbs e.g. dcos job create, dcos cluster rename
 * Command names should always be a single, lowercase word without spaces, hyphens, underscores, or other word delimiters
+* If there is no obvious way to avoid having multiple words, separate with kebab-case e.g. `dcos auth list-providers`

 ## Inputs